jalik/js-logger/README.md

 ## Logging outputs

-Each logger can be configured with one or more `outputs`.
+A logger can be configured with several `outputs`, all of them are executed sequentially.
-By default, a logger will output messages to the console with the `consoleOutput` like in the code below.
+By default, a logger is configured to output messages to the console with `consoleOutput()`.

 ### `consoleOutput(options)`

-The console output allows you to display logs in the console (browser and nodejs), you can also provide your own formatter.
+The console output displays logs in the console (browser and nodejs).

 ```js
 import {